-By Las Vegas Certified Family Law Attorney Vincent Mayo
+By Board Certified Las Vegas Family Law Attorney Vincent Mayo

 "Can't my child just testify to the judge away from everyone?
 I know what he has to say would be helpful, but I don't want him to have to take the stand."
 What family law practitioner has not heard this question from a distraught client in the midst of a child custody battle.
 While having a child "just testify to the judge" has a certain layman's logic to it, limiting the circumstances under which a child gives testimony is a complex matter which pits the best interest of the child against the rules of evidence and the right to confront witnesses.
 Fortunately, in 2003, the State legislature provided Nevada family law practitioners a tool with which to navigate these competing policies in the form of the Uniform Child Witness Testimony by Alternative Methods Act.